HomeLatest NewsEnterprise ITBroadcom expands open ecosystem for VMware Cloud Foundation

 Preferred Source of Google

-The company said the new initiatives include an Original Design Manufacturer (ODM) self-certification programme, the launch of VCF AI ReadyNodes for artificial intelligence workloads and extended support for edge-optimised hardware used in sectors such as manufacturing, retail and defence.
+The company said the new initiatives include an Original Design Manufacturer (ODM) self-certification programme, the launch of VCF AI ReadyNodes for artificial intelligence workloads and extended support for edge-optimised hardware used in sectors such as manufacturing, and defence.

 Advertisement